 The National Parent Forum of Scotland has produced a series of summary documents to outline the content of the new Highers; here is the Mathematics summary.

-- Summer Revision Booklet (Solutions parts 1 & 2)
+- Summer Revision Booklet (Task 1 Mark Scheme)

 Higher pupils are expected to complete all sections of this booklet over the summer holidays.

-Parts 1 and 2 should be used for revision and answers checked against the solutions linked above.
+Task 1 should be used for revision and answers checked against the mark scheme linked above.

-Parts 3 and 4 will be marked when we return in August.
+Parts 2 and 3 will be collected in and marked when we return in August.

 SQA Past Papers